Global views of U.S. plunge to new lows amid pandemic, poll finds

 In at least seven nations, including key allies like Britain and Japan, approval ratings for the United States plunged to record lows.
 In Germany, just 26 percent of the respondents held a positive view of the United States — the lowest rating since 2003, the year of the U.S.-led invasion of Iraq.

-Among the countries surveyed, Belgians, which Pew surveyed for the first time this year, had the lowest estimation of the United States.
-Just 24 percent of Belgians said they had a positive view.
+Among the countries surveyed, Belgians had the lowest estimation of the United States: Just 24 percent of Belgians said they had a positive view.

 Pew has only recorded lower ratings twice: Both times in Spain during the administration of President George W. Bush, when 16 and 23 percent of the Spanish population had a favorable view of the United States in 2003 and 2006, respectively.

-This spring, even before the pandemic surged in the United States, David-Wilp said, Germans with whom she spoke expressed doubts that the United States would be able to handle the pandemic and feared that serious social unrest would develop in the worst-hit countries.
+This spring, even before the pandemic surged in the United States, David-Wilp said, German experts and commentators with whom she spoke expressed doubts that the United States would be able to handle the pandemic and feared that serious social unrest would develop.

 “And lo and behold, you did actually see that,” she said, referring to the high number of deaths in the United States and the protests against racial injustice that have swept the country.